Aeldit/CTMSelector/docs/CONTROLS.md

-# How create Controls for your pack
+# How to create Controls for your pack

 ## Introduction